-Only Allah’s commands and decree are executed throughout the heavens and the earth, deep in the oceans and in the skies, and throughout the entire universe.
+Only Allah’s commands and decree are carried out throughout the heavens and the earth, deep in the oceans and in the skies, and throughout the entire universe.
 His knowledge encompasses all matters; accounting for each and every being, and enveloping them with His mercy and wisdom.

 He hears all voices, in their different languages, and with their varied requests and pleas.
 One voice does not distract Him from hearing another, nor do their innumerable pleas confuse Him.
 The pleading of the needy beggars knocking at His door does not aggravate Him, nor do their questions annoy Him.